-Generally speaking the finding that black immigrants from the British West Indies "do better" than African Americans has been explained in three different ways.9 First, those who have argued for different cultural predispositions have asserted that black people from the West Indies possess cultural characteristics that are more in line with the Protestant work ethic than are descendents of American slavery (e.g., Ogbu and Simons 1998, Sowell 1978, Weber 1930).
-This argument has been most vigorously countered by the immigrant self-selection thesis which argues that to compare native-born blacks to foreign-born black immigrants is not to compare 'African American culture' to 'Afro-Caribbean culture', but to compare the human capital differences of 'movers' and 'nonmovers' (e.g., Butcher 1994, Model 2008, Winston 2002).
-Lastly, some have offered that because Afro-Caribbeans work harder and are less concerned with racial politics, white employers hire and promote them at higher rates than they do African Americans (e.g., Kasinitz 1992, Waters 1999).
+Generally speaking the finding that black immigrants from the British West Indies "do better" than African Americans has been explained in three different ways.8 First, those who have argued for different cultural predispositions have asserted that black people from the West Indies possess cultural characteristics that are more in line with the Protestant work ethic than are descendents of American slavery (e.g., Sowell 1978, Ogbu and Simons 1998).
+This argument has been most vigorously countered by the immigrant self-selection thesis which argues that to compare native-born blacks to foreign-born black immigrants9 is not to compare 'African American culture' to 'Afro-Caribbean culture', but to compare the human capital differences of 'movers' and 'non-movers' (e.g., Butcher 1994, Model 2008, Winston 2002).
+These scholars have shown that people who migrate - between states or countries - are positively selected on both observable and unobservable characteristics that matter in determining social mobility - e.g., ambition and willingness to succeed.
+Lastly, some have offered that because black immigrants work harder and are less concerned with racial politics10, white employers hire and promote them at higher rates than they do African Americans (e.g., Waters 1999, Kasinitz 1992).
+Next I review the literature on sociocultural difference and the various arguments for the selectivity of migrant populations.
+Then, instead of reviewing work on white employer esteem and comfort, I problematize and incorporate this literature into the section on differential racialization.